BRML/baxter_pick_and_place/scripts/README.md

 ### Calibrate Kinect V2 Sensor

-It is advised that you calibrate your Kinect V2 once.
+It is advisable that you calibrate your Kinect V2 once.
 To do so, connect your sensor and run
 ```bash
 $ cd $WS_HBCF/src/iai_kinect2